 Whole Wheat Flour vs. White Flour

 In addition to “refined white flour”, there is also a strain of wheat called “white wheat”.
-White wheat is a different type of wheat that has no major genes for bran colour, unlike traditional red wheat which has one to three bran colour genes.
-Therefore, when ground, all parts intact, into a whole-grain flour, whole white wheat flour resembles refined white flour more than whole wheat flour.
-Not only is the bran of white wheat lighter in colour but it’s also milder in ﬂavour making it a more enjoyable whole-grain flour choice for those accustomed to the taste of refined flour.
+White wheat is a different type of wheat that has no major genes for bran color, unlike traditional red wheat which has one to three bran color genes.
+Therefore, when ground, all parts intact, into whole-grain flour, white whole-wheat flour resembles refined white flour more than whole-wheat flour.
+Not only is the bran of white wheat lighter in color but it’s also milder in ﬂavour making it a more enjoyable whole-grain flour choice for those accustomed to the taste of refined flour.
 Nutritionally speaking, traditional red wheat and white wheat are very similar.

 Hard Flour vs. Soft Flour

 It is important to understand that there are many different classes of wheat with different characteristics that can be used to make flour and, depending on the overall protein content of the wheat grain, they are categorized into what farmers and millers refer to as “hard wheat” or “soft wheat”.
 Hard wheat has a high protein content and can develop into a strong elastic dough.
 Therefore, products made with hard flour, such as bread flour, will hold their shape well once they are baked.
 On the contrary, soft wheat has a lower gluten content, makes a softer flour, and therefore helps to give products a finer texture making it ideal for baked goods such as cakes, biscuits, and pastries.

 Stone-Ground Flour vs. Milled Flour